vsg-dev/vsgTutorial/2_Foundations/DataTypes.md

 };
 ~~~

-The vsg::Data defines a set of pure virtual methods that all concrete sublcasses from vsg::Data must provide, these methods provide scene graph and applications that abilitie to query the size of values in the data container, ppinter to the data and dimnensions of the data.
+The vsg::Data defines a set of pure virtual methods that all concrete subclasses from vsg::Data must provide, these methods provide scene graph and applications that abilitie to query the size of values in the data container, ppinter to the data and dimnensions of the data.
 The methods are:

 ~~~ cpp
         virtual std::size_t valueSize() const = 0;